PaulBratslavsky/migration-guide-stream-post/README.md

 	  Only Dependencies
 ```

-Next, set enter your root path for your Strapi application `./` and pres enter to continue.
+Next, set enter your root path for your Strapi application `./` and press enter to continue.

 ```bash
 	?
 What do you want to migrate?
 Application